poorsquinky/resume/resume.md

 - Hands-on with development of cloud-first architectures

 Continuous Integration / Delivery (CI/CD)
+- Jenkins and CodePipeline / CodeDeploy, as well as bespoke delivery systems
-- Obsessively focused on creating fast and safe development/testing/deployment cycles as a force multiplier on development
+- Skilled at creating fast and safe development/testing/deployment pipelines

 GNU / Linux
 - Intricate knowledge of SysV Unix internals